snek-at/jaen/README.md

 ### Blocks
-The Block is the cornerstone of the StreamField.
+The Block is the keystone of the StreamField.
+With the help of blocks you can build complex React-Components with editable content.

 ```javascript
 import {